 3. Disable packet inspection-based firewalls.

-Firewalls that analyze incoming voice packets can contribute to latency in a network.
+Firewalls that analyze incoming voice packets can contribute to network latency.
 These barriers inspect every frame within a packet and add up in a speed-sensitive application like a VoIP call.

 You should configure your router to perform simple tasks.
 When broadband gateways take on too many duties, they slow down.
 Consider enabling the Cut-Through Forwarding (CTF) feature to speed up local network performance.